xdress/xdress/docs/rcdocs.rst

 xdress.descfilter
 =================
+:includemethods: Method names to be wrapped (dict, keys are class names),
+    *default:* NotSpecified.
 :skipmethods: Method names to filter out from being wrapped, *default:*
     NotSpecified.
 :skiptypes: The types to filter out from being wrapped, *default:* NotSpecified.